 Most RSS feed URLs make available blog posts and articles that are stored to the platform as EclecticIQ HTML reports.

 Retrieve and ingest cyber threat information from feed sources that support the RSS 2.0 web content syndication format.

 Create or edit an incoming feed.

-From the Transport type drop-down menu, select Threat Recon JSON API
+From the Transport type drop-down menu, select RSS version 2.0.

-From the Content type drop-down menu, select Threat Recon.
+From the Content type drop-down menu, select RSS HTML from link.